 Early attempts at oyster farming using a French method of canals were unsuccessful.
 The silt that formed in the canals harboured mud-worms that bored into the shells, destroying the oysters.
 New methods used raised stones, beds or stakes to lift the oysters above the sea bed in inter-tidal zones where the water flow prevented silting.
 Oyster leasing was introduced in 1880.

-Towards the end of the 1800s, the oyster saloon or oyster parlour was the equivalent of the fish and chip shop.
+Towards the end of the 19th century, the oyster saloon or oyster parlour was the equivalent of the fish and chip shop.
 Many of these establishments were run by immigrant families – particularly Greeks.
 The Comino (Kominos) family (originally from the island of Kythera) opened oyster parlours in Sydney and elsewhere in New South Wales, and John Comino actively promoted the opportunities to new immigrants.

 Oyster farming using the introduced Pacific oyster began in Tasmania in the 1960s and in South Australia in the 1970s.
 The species was illegally introduced to Port Stephens in 1984 and threatens the survival of the Sydney rock oyster in NSW.
 The Sydney rock oyster is currently farmed in New South Wales, southern Queensland and Albany in Western Australia.
 Pacific oysters are produced in Tasmania, South Australia and Port Stephens, where they have now been legalised.
 Flat oysters are farmed on the south coast of New South Wales.